9 Common Pottery Wheel Mistakes and How to Fix Them

 The more you throw on the Wheel, the speeds will come naturally to you.
 Remember, if you go too slow, you have less control over the Clay, and if you go too fast, your Clay can spin out of control.

-Once you get your Clay centered, staying at a med or med-low speed is a good rule of thumb until you find the speed that’s best for you.
-Because Pottery (just like any form of art) doesn’t have a specific set of rules.
+Once you get your Clay centered, a good rule of thumb is to stay at a med or med-low speed until you find the speed that’s best for you.
+Pottery (just like any form of art) doesn’t have a specific set of rules.
 Some guidelines can help you with your pottery crafting journey.

 Mistake #9: Clay cracks as it dries